Instructional Coaches help teachers build their capacities and facilitate data-driven professional development that maximizes student potential.

 28. What Is Your Coaching Philosophy?

-Simple Answer: Learner-centric.
+Example Answer: Learner-centric.
 My job is to remove obstacles and supplying individualized fuel to ignite teachers’ maximum potential, not prescribing standard solutions.

 Through the use of data, relationships reflection and collaboration, teachers can enhance their practice while establishing networks of peers that can sustain challenging, yet incredibly rewarding work.